-Beyoglu is also where travellers can find the most accommodation options.
-From backpacker hostels to boutique hotels, this district is where travellers of all styles and budgets can find a great place to stay.
+Beyoglu is also where travellers can find the most variety of accommodation options.
+From backpacker hostels to luxury hotels, this district is where travellers of all styles and budgets can find a great place to stay.

 Things to See and Do in Beyoglu

 - Enjoy a delicious and affordable meal at Canim Cigerim, a restaurant that specialises in liver (but also offers other food).